calebgrove-git/synthesis/README.md

-# Sythesis
+# Synthesis

-A web application built on react using the cleverbot API and voice sythesis API to allow you to talk to the bot in realtime.
+A web application built on react using the cleverbot API and voice synthesis API to allow you to talk to the bot in realtime.
 Hosted on Firebase at: https://sythesis-fc547.web.app/

 # Useage

-The voice sythesis API requires you to allow useage of your microphone inside the browser window.
+The voice synthesis API requires you to allow useage of your microphone inside the browser window.
 After you have accepted the microphone requirement press the button to speak back to the bot.